valtech-sd/iaapa-game-rules-engine/README.md

-# iaapa-game-rules-engine
+# IAAP 2022 Game Rules Engine

-Rules engine for the Valtech IAAPA game
+This is the rules engine for a game created by Valtech for IAAPA 2022